IOCCC image by Matt Zucker

 Unless you are Landon Curt Noll, the remaining tools in the mkiocccentry repo are NOT original works.
 Submitting source that uses the content of those tools, unless you are Landon Curt Noll, might run the risk of violating Rule 7.

-Rule 7 does not prohibit you from writing your own obfuscated versions of these tools, unless of course you are Landon Curt Noll, in which case you probably won’t win since judges are disqualified! :-) However, if you do write your own version, you might wish to make it do something more interesting than simply implementing the IOCCC tools’ algorithms, although if you do this you might want to keep in mind that writing an obfuscated version of a library runs the risk of violating Rule 1 as it is likely not a complete program.
+Rule 7 does not prohibit you from writing your own obfuscated versions of these tools, unless of course you are Landon Curt Noll, in which case you probably won’t win since judges are disqualified! :-) However, if you do write your own version, you might wish to make it do something more interesting than simply implementing the IOCCC tools’ algorithms; on the other hand, if you do this, you might want to keep in mind that writing an obfuscated version of a library runs the risk of violating Rule 1 as it is likely not a complete program.

 While programs that only run in a specific word size are OK, if you have to pick, choose a 64-bit word size.